sap218/hugo-test/content/projects/acidoseq.md

 ---
-title: "Acidoseq"
+title: "Acidoseq: a toolkit for the studying of Acidobacteria sequences"
 date: 2018-11-24
 categories: ['command line','masters','python','bioinformatics','tool','trends']
 ---

 # Acidoseq

-**Acidoseq** is tool for studying unclassified Acidobacteria reads from Nanopore metagenomic data.
+**Acidoseq** is a tool for studing metagenomic reads, grouping Acidobacteria classified and unclassified reads into subdivisons based on `GC` content.
-It is a `Python` package available open-source on [GitHub](https://github.com/sap218/acidoseq "github") with a [condensed paper](https://github.com/sap218/misc/blob/master/acidoseq.pdf "condensed acidoseq paper").
+It is a `Python` package, designed for Nanopore sequences, available open-source on [GitHub](https://github.com/sap218/acidoseq "github") with a [condensed paper](https://github.com/sap218/misc/blob/master/acidoseq.pdf "condensed acidoseq paper").

 This work was a part of my [Masters degree]({{< ref "masters-dissertation" >}} "masters blog") (2018), which the [dissertation](https://github.com/sap218/misc/blob/master/postgraduate_dissertation.pdf "msc dissertation") is available to read.